rackerlabs/support-how-to/content/cloud-servers/wordpress-security-best-practices-linux.md

 product_url: cloud-servers
 ---

 WordPress&reg; is a great content management system (CMS), especially if you're new to blogging or coding.
 However, due to the  high number of WordPress installations, Wordpress has become a target for attackers.
 The good news is that there are many steps that you can take to make your WordPress installation more secure.

 ### Linux users and permissions

 It's common for users who are new to WordPress to set their permissions wide open (set 777 permissions) when they see a `Permission Denied` error from WordPress.
-This configuration allows any user (most importantly the web server process) to modify the files in your WordPress installation.
+This configuration allows any user (most importantly, the web server process) to modify the files in your WordPress installation.
 To lock this down, we recommend that you create one user for each WordPress installation as the file transfer protocol (FTP) user for the site.
 This article assumes that you have a single site and that you name this server `wp-user`.

 Use the following command to create this user: